Student Leadership Principles

 Schedule - Plan an informational meeting and after the initial meeting start the process of electing 2-3 mature and involved students in each grade.

 Meet - Once a team is chosen, have monthly leadership meetings with the students.
-In these meetings you should EAT and build relationship, TALK about wins, TEACH on topics, WORSHIP, and PRAY.
+In these meetings you should EAT and build relationship, TALK about wins, PLAN calendar and events, TEACH on topics, WORSHIP, and PRAY.

 Aside from these general startup principles, here are several other helpful competencies for the student leadership team: